What is Vestibulitis?

 • Add extra moisture

-• Use a pad instead of a tampon during menstruation
+• Use pads instead of tampons during menstruation

 • Avoid penetrative intercourse when you are in pain